 “Our son was truly the light of our lives and we miss him terribly every day,” Ward’s parents Kevin and Pamela said in a statement after filing the lawsuit.

 “Our hope is that this wrongful death lawsuit will hold Tony Stewart responsible for killing our son and show him there are real consequences when someone recklessly takes another person’s life.”

 A grand jury decided in September 2014 there was not enough evidence to support criminal charges against the 46-year-old Stewart.

-The district attorney who also handled the wrongful death case said Ward, 20, had enough marijuana in his system to influence his actions the night he was killed.
+The San Diego work comp attorney attorney who also handled the wrongful death case said Ward, 20, had enough marijuana in his system to influence his actions the night he was killed.

 Some witnesses claim, however, that Stewart gunned his accelerator and ran over Ward, who was pronounced dead shortly afterward at a local hospital.

 “Kevin Ward would be alive today if not for the reckless and dangerous actions of Tony Stewart, who eventually will have to answer for what he did,” the Ward family’s lawyer Mark Lanier said in a statement in 2015.